Counseling and Support Groups

 - Absence notification to faculty, staff, and on-campus supervisors as appropriate

 - Referrals to counseling, support, reporting (police and/or Title IX), legal consultation, and health resources

 - Includes facilitating initial consultations with above named resources

 - Attending on campus meetings with reporting resources as requested

 - On-going support as needed while students are enrolled at Radford University

-SAVES staff DO NOT investigate reported incidents of sexual violence; however, SAVES licensed counselors can reach out to reported sexual violence survivors as requested and appropriate to offer support and advocacy services.
+SAVES staff DO NOT investigate reported incidents of sexual violence; however, trained SAVES staff members can reach out to reported sexual violence survivors as requested and appropriate to offer support and advocacy services.

-SAVES licensed counselors are available for crisis intervention related to substance abuse, recovery, and sexual violence issues as needed during regular business hours.
+SAVES staff are available for crisis intervention related to substance abuse, recovery, and sexual violence issues as needed during regular business hours.
 Students can email, call, or drop in for same day crisis appointments.
 Students will complete a crisis form and review SAVES confidentiality statement when scheduling the appointment.